 In 2022, the Environmental Protection Agency (EPA) identified more than 120,000 facilities that may expose Americans to different types of PFAS.

-What makes PFAS “forever chemicals” dangerous?
+What makes PFAS a concern?

 New health advisories for PFAS

-In June 2022, the EPA issued new health advisories for PFAS, and the agency is expected to issue regulatory limits for at least two PFAS compounds in drinking water in coming months.
+In June 2022, the EPA issued new health advisories for PFAS, and the agency is expected to finalize regulatory limits for at least two PFAS compounds in drinking water in coming months.
 A health advisory is an identifiable limit established to provide all Americans, even the most sensitive populations, a protective margin to a lifetime of exposure in drinking water.
 In other words, health advisories are established based on exposure to substances for a lifetime and account for the most vulnerable individuals.

 Health advisory levels (HALs) are intended to provide technical information that federal and state agencies and local officials can use to consider monitoring, treatment, and policy issues.

 In 2016, the EPA issued HALs for PFOA and PFOS at 70 parts per trillion (ppt).
 The new EPA health advisory levels for these substances are set at lower levels: 0.004 and 0.02 ppt, respectively.
+The EPA also released final health advisories for two additional PFAS compounds, GenX and PFBS, for the first time in 2022.

 What else are the federal and state governments doing to address PFAS?